blossomingiris/MERN_TODO_app/README.md

  ## Demo:
 [Here](https://frontend-kzea.onrender.com) </br>
-- depends of internet connection to upload list of todos from database sometimes took more time
+- depends of internet connection to upload list of todos from database sometimes take more time

 ## Running application
 - make sure you have own credentials in backend/.env for MONGO_URI and PORT.